RimoVR/Planetbyte/memory-bank/decisionLog.md

 - Better consistency between client and server behavior
 - Improved player experience with accurate prediction
 - Reduced development time for new features

+### TD-006: Module Resolution Strategy

+**Date**: March 15, 2025

+**Decision**: Use a local types file in the server project for immediate resolution of module resolution issues, with a plan to standardize module systems in the future.

+**Context**: The server was experiencing persistent TypeScript build errors related to missing exports from the @planetbyte/common package, despite proper source definitions.

+**Rationale**:
+- Provides immediate resolution of build errors without extensive changes
+- Decouples the server from common package build issues
+- Allows for independent development of server and common package
+- Simplifies debugging by having all type definitions in one place
+- Serves as a temporary solution until module systems can be standardized

+**Alternatives Considered**:
+1. **Standardize on CommonJS**: Considered but would require changes to packages using ESM.
+2. **Standardize on ESM**: Considered but would require changes to packages using CommonJS.
+3. **Use path aliases**: Considered but wouldn't resolve the underlying module resolution issues.
+4. **Use bundlers**: Considered but would add complexity to the build process.

+**Consequences**:
+- Temporary duplication of type definitions
+- Need to keep local types in sync with common package changes
+- Immediate resolution of build errors
+- Improved development experience with fewer build issues
+- Foundation for future standardization of module systems

+### TD-007: Component-Based Interest Management

+**Date**: March 15, 2025

+**Decision**: Implement the interest management system using a component-based architecture with separate classes for different filtering aspects.

+**Context**: The interest management system needs to be flexible, maintainable, and extensible to support various filtering criteria.

+**Rationale**:
+- Separates concerns into distinct components (grid cells, distance, faction visibility)
+- Makes the system more maintainable and testable
+- Allows for easy extension with new filtering criteria
+- Provides clear interfaces between components
+- Follows the component-entity-system architecture used throughout the project

+**Alternatives Considered**:
+1. **Monolithic interest manager**: Considered but rejected due to reduced maintainability and flexibility.
+2. **Event-based filtering system**: Considered but would add complexity without clear benefits.
+3. **Client-side filtering with server validation**: Rejected due to increased potential for cheating.

+**Consequences**:
+- More initial implementation complexity
+- Clearer separation of concerns
+- More testable and maintainable code
+- Easier to extend with new filtering criteria
+- Better alignment with the overall architecture

 ## Implementation Decisions